-John William Streets was born on 24th March 1886 to Hannah and Thomas Streets.
+John William Streets was born on 24th March 1886 to William and Clara.
 Will, as he was known to the family, was the eldest of 12 children.
 He lived at 16 Portland Street, Whitwell, Derbyshire.

 Will was a talented and intelligent boy who played the piano and was good at his school work.
 He enjoyed painting, sketching and writing about the Derbyshire countryside, which he loved.
 Will was offered a place at the grammar school but being the generous, caring person he was, he chose not accept it.
 Instead, from the age of 14 to 28, he worked at the coal face in the local Whitwell coal mine helping to support the large Streets family.
 Nevertheless, he still made time to keep up his interest in classics and French.
 After his daily shift at the mine was over he would carry on his studies with the help of his mentor John Mills.
 He also devoted his time on a Sunday to be a teacher at the Sunday school in the Whitwell Wesleyan chapel.

 Enlistment in the Sheffield City Battalion (Sheffield Pals)

 Will hated the idea of war.
 But soon after war was declared in August 1914 he signed up as a volunteer to serve in His Majesty’s Army.
 Like so many men he responded to the call for men to join the British Army.
 Hundreds of men queued up to enlist.
 A recruiting office at the Corn Exchange in Sheffield opened on 10th September and the response from the men of Sheffield was so enthusiastic that within two days of the recruiting office opening the new battalion had reached its full complement of 1,000 men.
 Placards at the office were put up with the words “To Berlin - via Corn Exchange”.